FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio packages list [OPTIONS]

-  The 'apio packages list' command lists the available and installed apio
+  The command ‘apio packages list’ lists the available and installed Apio
   packages.
-Note that the list of available packages depends on the
+The list of available packages depends on the operating system you
-  operatingsystem you use as some require more packages than others.
+  are using and may vary between operating systems.

   Examples:
     apio packages list